 Summer Brew: Try their Biergarten Blonde, Helles, a traditional German-style lager brewed in the style of beers found in Bavarian beer halls and beer gardens.
 This brew is a beautiful golden colour, and full-bodied, with a slight sweetness that's the perfect touch for patio weather.

-Grab some fish and chips from English-styled fish and chip stand, The Cheeky Chippy, located in the parking lot at Crooked Mile and have a true British feast.
+Grab some fish and chips from English-styled fish and chip stand, The Cheeky Chippy, located in the parking lot at Base Camp Brewing Co.

 Where: Smiths Falls, ON

 The Brewery: Smiths Falls is the perfect location for this fun and innovative brewery.
 4 Degrees' brews bring together local ingredients and local history for their brews.
 With names like Frost & Wood '55 and Old Slys '69, you'll be sure to wonder about the story behind the name.

 Summer Brew: Let 4 Degrees' North of 7 beer be your go-to this summer.
 It's an easy drinking lager with subtle hoppy flavours and a crisp finish.

 The Brewery: You'll love the funky, old-meets-new vibe of exposed beams and brick at this former industrial location in the heart of heritage Perth, adjacent to Perth's iconic Beckwith Street bridge (hence the name).
 Their location's large harvest-style brew hall tables are the perfect place for friends or family to gather, play a few games, and knock back a few brews.

 Summer Brew: These folks are opening in summer 2023 so keep an eye out for their newest brews.

 Where: Calabogie, ON